siderolabs/talos/website/content/v1.15/reference/cli.md

 ```
   -h, --help                help for patch
   -o, --output string       output destination. if not specified, output will be printed to stdout
-  -p, --patch stringArray   patch generated machineconfigs (applied to all node types), use @file to read a patch from file
+  -p, --patch stringArray   patch generated machineconfigs (applied to all node types), use @file to read a patch from file, or an http(s) URL to fetch it
 ```

 ### SEE ALSO